smart meters everything landlords should know

 Get your property live on OpenRent and all major property portals in less than five minutes.

-No, a smart meter is incapable of intruding on your tenants’ privacy any more than a traditional meter could.
+No, smart meters are incapable of intruding on your tenants’ privacy any more than a traditional meter could.

 It lacks the ability to ‘see’ or ‘hear’, functioning solely to measure the energy consumption of your property.